 “We’ll never have so much money that we will be the leader of artificial intelligence.
 But how we use it — that’s something different.”

 That something different being the Finnish knack for incredibly effective education systems.
-Following World War II the country has been able to transform itself from a rural agricultural state to one of technological advancement, not through the export of oil or natural resources but by investing and redesigning the Finnish education system.
+Following WWII the country has been able to transform itself from a rural agricultural state to one of technological advancement, not through the export of oil or natural resources but by investing and redesigning the Finnish education system.
 Free of standardized tests and private schools, the Finnish education system is viewed by many to be one of the best in the world.

 So, why not do it again with AI?